e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 11.3 Visibility: the contract is the interface

-**Declared in `output_types` = public; declared in `local_types` = private intermediate;
-declared in neither = build error; absent `output_types()` = no outputs** —
-visibility by declaration *site*, the same move as class-by-declaration-shape.
-Ports in the contract are connectable, GUI-listed and log-exported. `local_types` entries occupy table cells (they must survive from their computing stage to `f`/guards, and they serve the author's own debug panels via the snapshot, [§9.2](#92-outbound-snapshot-publication)), but they are non-connectable — a build error, not a discouraged convention — and presentation-filtered by default.
+**Declared in `output_types` = public; returned in `w` = private *by construction*; returned in `y` and declared nowhere = build error; absent `output_types()` = no outputs** — visibility by *where the value goes*, the same move as class-by-declaration-shape.
+Ports in the contract are connectable, GUI-listed, snapshot-carried and log-exported; the table is public throughout, every cell a declared port or an auto-published one, so nothing anywhere needs a presentation filter.
+Private intermediates are not filtered, they are simply not there: `w` is handed from stage to consumer as a value ([§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws)'s one-hop law), with no cell, no name in a contract and nothing for a wire, a listing or a log to reach.
+The inspection path for an intermediate is **promotion**: one line in `output_types` makes it public, checked and visible everywhere at once (row 165 — FlightCore's precedent, where an intermediate was inspected by putting it in the `Model` output and no other way).
 Publicity is never implicit: even the minimal component writes `output_types(::LowPassFilter) = (x = Float64,)`, one line, in exchange for "public" always meaning someone wrote it down.

-- **Conformance**: a declared port or local must be produced — by exactly one stage, or (ports only) by **auto-publication** for declared names matching state, mode or `z` fields that no stage produces ([§5.3](#53-structural-feedthrough-stage-roles-schedule-and-step-boundaries)).
-Stage membership is derived over `output_types` ∪ `local_types` jointly ([§12.1](#121-three-strata)).
-Declared-but-unproduced and produced-by-two-stages are build errors, as is an `output_types`/`local_types` name collision; a declared port matching neither a stage product nor a state field errors with both lists in hand ("not produced by any stage and not a state field").
-A *returned* field declared nowhere is a build error at probe with did-you-mean against `output_types` ∪ `local_types` (under an observation-based rule it would silently define a new private cell instead — the return-side analogue of [§11.4](#114-failure-walkthroughs-the-error-locality-grounding) walkthrough 1).
+- **Conformance**: a declared port must be produced — by exactly one stage, or by **auto-publication** for declared names matching state, mode or `z` fields that no stage produces ([§5.3](#53-structural-feedthrough-stage-roles-schedule-and-step-boundaries)).
+Stage membership is derived over `output_types` alone ([§12.1](#121-three-strata)).
+Declared-but-unproduced and produced-by-two-stages are build errors; a declared port matching neither a stage product nor a state field errors with both lists in hand ("not produced by any stage and not a state field").
+A *returned port field* declared nowhere is a build error at probe with did-you-mean against `output_types` (under an observation-based rule it would silently define a new cell instead — the return-side analogue of [§11.4](#114-failure-walkthroughs-the-error-locality-grounding) walkthrough 1).
 The forgotten-branch walkthrough holds: a declared `P` missing from the taken branch's return fails at probe; missing from an *untaken* branch, it fails loudly at that branch's first execution via the always-on check.
+- **`w`'s regime is probe-observed, and that is sound precisely because `w` is not a cell.** A cell needs a fixed type per activation, which only a declaration can supply; a value flowing between two functions in one fused pass has no type contract to violate, and mixed branches are handled exactly by promotion.
+So the probe takes `w` as it finds it: it checks that the second return slot is a `NamedTuple` at all, and it checks the *consumer's* reads against the observed field set, a destructured name that is not there failing inside [§13.2](#132-diagnostics-structured-values-one-carrier-exception)'s framing diagnostic with did-you-mean from the actual fields.
+That is weaker than a declaration-backed message — it can say "`f` of `Foo` reads `w.q_dny`; the producing stage returned `q_dyn`" but cannot say which spelling was intended — and it is located, name-shaped and costs no declaration.
 - **Branch-shape rule**: stage returns must have the same `NamedTuple` shape on every branch — which Julia's type-stability discipline already demands for performance; the framework merely makes it a stated rule with a good error.
+  `w` is inside the rule: a stage whose `w` changes shape between branches is as broken as one whose `y` does.
+- **The always-on check covers `w` at the nominal activation only.** Beside the `y` test ([§12.5](#125-the-always-on-conformance-check)) sits one baked `isa` against the type the *nominal probe observed* — folding to nothing while the stage is stable, and converting the unintended-branch-divergence class, which otherwise announces itself only as an allocation in somebody's benchmark, into a loud located field-naming error at the divergent branch's first execution.
+The blame text says what it honestly knows: "expected what the nominal probe observed".
+This complements [§7.5](#75-allocation-policy-a-scoped-invariant)'s canary — the canary detects, this localizes. **Non-nominal activations run no `w` check at all**, and deliberately: there is no declaration to anchor a branch-independent expectation, no store whose typing the check would be protecting, and a strict probe-observed expectation would fire on the legal constant-branch idiom (the one-probe-point argument, which is exactly what kills observation authority for cells).
+Correctness needs no guard there: a `Float64` in `w` under a `Dual` activation is an honest zero-partial constant by the embedding guarantee ([§12.5](#125-the-always-on-conformance-check)), and its downstream promotion is exact.
+Walking the nominal observation to synthesize non-nominal expectations was rejected as machinery kept alive for a check that catches nothing the nominal one misses.
-- **Schema authority is total**: every field a stage returns is declared somewhere, and the always-on check's expected type is fully declaration-derived — return typos cannot silently define new cells, and every table cell traces to an authored fact.
+- **Schema authority is total over the table**: every *cell* traces to an authored declaration, the always-on check's expected type for `y` is fully declaration-derived, and return typos cannot silently define new cells.
   Protection against silently dropped partials rests on the embedding guarantee — promotion is airtight, so an observed `Float64` is a true constant, [§12.5](#125-the-always-on-conformance-check).
-Probe-observed expected types are rejected on two grounds: authority inversion, and the fact that one probe point cannot speak for branch-dependent types.
+Probe-observed expected types remain rejected *for cells* on two grounds — authority inversion, and the fact that one probe point cannot speak for branch-dependent types — and neither ground reaches `w`, which declares nothing and types nothing.
 - **What this rules out**: the `unlisted` flag ([§4.2](#42-consumers-see-ports-not-stages)) — presentational hiding of connectable ports — and its satellite-function representation; the RNG-state case that motivated it needs *nothing* here (`g` reads `z` directly,